 The main Group-wide governance documents are our Core Values and the Code of Conduct, which set out the values and standards that we expect of our employees.
 These documents, together with our policies, govern how we conduct our business and set the standards that drive performance.
 Compliance training helps to enforce this.
 Board oversight, reviews and audits form part of the monitoring and supervision process.
+Risk processes are embedded and reviewed on an ongoing basis across the business.
 The important governance developments at Bodycote over the last year are detailed in the governance reporting section below.

 - Accelerated growth from Specialist Technologies and enhanced business processes